John Cale

 Soundtrack for Love Me, directed by Laetitia Masson.
 Cale contributes nine instrumentals.
 The Fragments Of A Rainy Season version of Heartbreak Hotel is also on the album.
 Limited edition of 10.000 numbered copies.

-Receives an honorary degree of The Antwerp University (Belgium) on May 24th.
+Receives an honorary degree from The Antwerp University in Antwerp, Belgium) on May 24th.
 Mathematics professor - and fan of his music - Robert Lowen acts as his promoter.
 After the ceremony, he signs autographs for students and professors.
 By way of thanks he plays an impromptu show on May 30 at arts center De Singel in Antwerp.

 American rock band Sugar Ray do a cover on the soundtrack of The Beach movie: the Cale/Eno track Spinning Away from Wrong Way Up.